inkVerb/VIP/Cheat-Sheets/LAMP-Desktop.md

 *CentOS uses SE Linux, which is annoyingly, overly secure*

-These could make a difference if you have trouble
+These are only for reference, but they could prove useful one day:

 | **Set `enforce` on** :$